Optimal auction duration: A price formation viewpoint: The model

 \subsection{Clearing rule}

 We now explain how the clearing price is settled at the end of an auction.
+At time $\tau_{i}^{cl} = \tau^{op}_i+h$, a clearing price $P^{cl}_{\tau^{cl}_i}$ is set in order to maximize the exchanged volume.
+This clearing rule is used in most of electronic markets for the opening and clearing auctions.
+This is also the rule considered in the academic literature (see for instance \cite{du2017optimal}).
 We denote by $F^{-}(p)$ (resp. $F^{+}(p)$) the total number of shares that buyers (resp. sellers) are willing to buy (resp. sell) at price $p$.
 The function $F^{-}$ (resp. $F^{+}$) is decreasing (resp. increasing).
 Assume that a clearing price $P^{cl}$ is set.
 The total volume exchanged is then $F^{-}(P^{cl})\wedge F^{+}(P^{cl})$.
 Now suppose that $F^{-}$ and $F^{+}$ are continuous at point $P^{cl}$ and $F^{-}(P^{cl})<F^{+}(P^{cl})$.
 If there is still remaining liquidity on the bid side of the book (formally if $F^-$ is not bounded by $F^{-}(P^{cl})$), the exchanged volume is not optimal as it may be improved by decreasing the price.
 Conversely, assume that $F^{-}(P^{cl})>F^{+}(P^{cl})$ and if there is liquidity on the ask side (formally, if $F^{+}$ is not bounded by $F^{+}(P^{cl})$), then the exchanged volume is not optimal as it may be improved by increasing the price.
 Thus, when such equality is possible and in order to maximize volume at the clearing time, the optimal clearing price has to satisfied

 Note that the value $F^-(+\infty)$ (resp. $F^+(-\infty)$) is the number of shares to be bought (resp. to be sold) at any price.\\

 The function $F^{-} - F^{+}$ is the algebraic supply-demand function of all market participants together (market makers and market takers).
 Thus we have obtained that the clearing price is a zero of the aggregated supply-demand of the agents.
 Consequently, in our framework, the clearing price $P^{cl}_{\tau^{cl}_i}$ of the $i-th$ auction, defined as a solution of \eqref{eq:clearingprice}, can be found solving the following equation: